abapGit/docs.abapgit.org/src/user-guide/reference/abap-language-version.md

 If you set the ABAP language version to "Ignore" it will not be serialized.
 This avoids diffs due to variations in development and target environments.

 :::info
-This setting is recommended for cross-platform repositories with code that runs on-premises and on BTP.
+This setting is recommended for cross-platform repositories with code running on-premises and BTP.
 :::

 #### Export